 "Many women eat too little at breakfast and lunch," says Dawn Jackson Blatner, R.D., author of The Flexitarian Diet.
 "And without enough calories and the right combination of protein, carbs, and fat in a meal, your blood sugar levels fluctuate."
 That can leave you feeling hungry, which increases your chances of staging a mid-afternoon vending machine raid or overeating at night.

-Adopt His Healthy Habit: In the morning, swap your usual bowl of cornflakes for an egg-and-cheese sandwich (try this super-satisfying egg sandwich recipe) or oatmeal topped with nuts or fruit.
+In the morning, swap your usual bowl of cornflakes for an egg-and-cheese sandwich or oatmeal topped with nuts or fruit.
 Then, to stay full until dinner, bulk up your midday meal too.
 Front-loading your calories like this may feel like overeating, but research has found that it actually helps you take in fewer calories overall.
+(Try one of these Low-Calorie Breakfast Ideas to Supercharge Your Day.)

 Men yell at each other and no one cries.
 "It's socially acceptable for men to express anger, but we're taught it's not ladylike," says Sally Stabb, Ph.D., a psychologist at Texas Woman's University.
 That's especially bad because researchers at Boston University found that women who suppress their feelings, like anger, are four times more likely to die earlier from diseases like heart disease than those who speak up.